This pose is at least a half-thousand years old.

-It’s first seen in one of our most dramatic early images of a yoga, near the year 1500.
+It is first seen in one of our most dramatic early images of yoga, near the year 1500.

-We see it at the pilgrimage site of Sri Sailam, about 300 miles northeast of Bangalore, India.
+We find it at the pilgrimage site of Sri Sailam, about 300 miles northeast of Bangalore, India.

-There, carved on the north wall of the temple called Mallikarjuna, a yogi holds himself calmly aloft in the pose.
+There, in a carving on the north wall of a temple named Mallikarjuna, a yogi calmly holds himself aloft in the pose.

 In the circa 1700 Gheranda Samhita we get a little more detail.
-It tells us to, “lift ourselves up to our elbows.”1
+It adds that we ought to, lift ourselves “up to our elbows.”1

 Traditional yoga practitioners used hundreds of methods to create, refine and move energy in the body.